MechanicalRock/mechanicalrock.github.io/_posts/2020-02-03-secrets-rotation-with-secrets-manager.md

 I wasn't all too long ago we were building out a CloudFormation template that would act as an 'enterprise' ready, one-click method to deploy single-page-applications built with frameworks like react and angular.
 This involved ensuring that a lot of authentications flows were handled server-side, and that web content would be protected as well.
 No login - no content.
 This involved a fair amount of thought, and involved a collection of Lambda @ Edge functions with CloudFront to provide the neccesary redirect functionality.

 We also wanted to exchange a JWT from a third party identity provider for a signed cookie, in order to protect access to the content behind CloudFront.
-[This is actually standard functionality in CloudFormation]() but we had a few issues with how it all works;
+[This is actually standard functionality in CloudFormation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-signed-cookies.html) but we had a few issues with how it all works;

 1. It clashed with a requirement to provide deep-linking functionality

     Users would commonly receive links to specific paths in an application - e.g. orders in an ordering system.
 We would therefore need to accept some information about the original request, i.e. the path, and send it back in a cookie along along with the instruction to redirect to the login page if the user was unauthorized.
 This allows the client application to redirect the user to a specific path upon login.
 We would need to perform some additional work via Lambda @ Edge, but we found that using CloudFront signed cookies would prevent this as the request would be 403 rejected before triggering the Lambda.
 We were therefore prevented from inspecting the request.

-2. CloudFront signing kind of sucks
+2. The way CloudFront keys are generated (atm) kind of sucks

     To use CloudFront signing, you must generate a set of keys in IAM.
 This must be done via the Console, and can only be done by the root user of the account.
 There is no way to rotate these keys other than manually, and you get one set of keys for all distributions in your account.